 - Recording our favorite shows to view them commercial-free

 - Scouring the Internet looking for something

 - Customizing a playlist of our best-loved music

 In her book, Getting a Squirrel to Focus, Dr. Patricia Scott explains how this works: our brains are filtering all incoming information to concentrate our attention on what fulfills a need for us.
 Anything that is not relevant is treated as noise and filtered out.

-Here’s the part that may be an eye-opener: when your ultimate goal is delivering a relevant message to your audience, there’s a prerequisite step that you can’t ignore.
+When your ultimate goal is delivering a relevant message to your audience, there’s a prerequisite step that you can’t ignore.
 You must also make sure your message is relevant to you as a speaker.

 Why Is Connecting With Your Message So Important?

 To state it simply, if you don’t believe in your message, neither will your listeners.
 Some speakers make the mistake of relying too heavily on personal charisma, hoping that will be enough to get the audience to buy into the content of the presentation.
 In reality, that doesn’t work.
 People can sense when something is “off.”
 They might not be able to explain it but listeners know when you are not authentic, and the result is an automatic disconnect.
 You can’t make it by faking it!